aliozyuksel/Traffic-Light-FSM/README.md

 * **FSM States:** Supports four distinct states (Green/Red transitions).
 * **Timer Logic:** Internal counter manages the 5-unit delay for S1 and S3.
 * **Input Sensitivity:** Transitions between Street A and Street B are controlled by the `TAORB` signal.
-* **Modular Design:** Separate blocks for state registers, next-state logic, and output logic to ensure synthesizability.

 ## Simulation Results
 The following waveform from QuestaSim verifies the timing accuracy and state transition logic: